-1. Why is kombucha good for me?
+Why is kombucha good for me?

-We view kombucha as living food, and not a trendy lab-made supplement.
+We view kombucha as a living food, not as a trendy lab-made supplement.
 Through the natural fermentation process and sourced ingredients, kombucha contains live enzymes, organic acids, live and naturally occurring probiotics, B-vitamins, antioxidants, and electrolytes.
 We take things a step further by only brewing with organic ingredients and including superfoods and functional herbs.

-While some websites claim that kombucha is a panacea for all disease, we disagree with such a broad generalization.
+While some websites claim that kombucha is a panacea for all diseases, we disagree with such a broad generalization.

 - An increase in energy